SAP/openui5-docs/docs/Simulating_User_Interactions_on_Controls_8615a0b.md

         }
     });
     ```

 -   Use the `pressEnterKey` property to add an `enter` key to the end of the input.
-This should trigger the change event for the input and the input will remain focused.
-Use this when focusing out of the input will produce unwanted results.
-For example, focusing out of inputs in a popup will result in the popup closing only in some browsers which leads to inconsistent test results.
+This triggers the `change` event for the input and the input remains focused.
+If you use this when focusing out of the input results in unwanted results.
+For example, focusing out of inputs in a popup results in the popup closing only in some browsers, which leads to inconsistent test results.

     ``` js
     oOpa.waitFor({